-Above is the former home of the Opp family, who according to a site visitor, just packed up and left one day, leaving most of their possessions behind.
-For many years, this photo has been (and continues to be) an icon of our website and our passion.
-So with sadness we say, this house is no longer standing.
+The home is the former home of the Opp family, who according to a site visitor, just packed up and left one day, leaving most of their possessions behind.
+For many years, this place was (and continues to be) an icon of our website and our passion.
+So with sadness we say, when we returned in 2010 we found this house was no longer standing.
 It was razed due to safety concerns in 2009.

 Above: We drove into Lincoln Valley and we were struck by the appearance of the former Bar and Ice Cream Parlor and the town’s former gas station crumbling in the overgrowth.
 I said “Wow, look at this place,” as we shut off the car and got out, and we were greeted with the sound of crickets and prairie grasses swishing in the wind.